• ECTS

 Objectives

-Familiarity with the various aspects of groundwater management: knowledge of the multidimensional aspect of groundwater management; knowledge of the various tools that can be mobilized to better manage groundwater; knowledge of different groundwater management cases and ability to analyze the factors of management success and failure.
+Thorough understanding of the various aspects of groundwater management: knowledge of the multidimensional nature of groundwater management; knowledge of the various tools available for better groundwater management; knowledge of different groundwater management cases and ability to analyze the factors contributing to management success and failure.

-Various lecturers (teachers and at least one professional) take part in this module, which combines lectures (and a TD) with contributions from Master's students, who are assigned, in groups of 2 or 3 or on their own, specific cases or questions to illustrate the course.
-The course is given in French.
-However, oral and written presentations can be made in English, if students prefer.
+Various contributors (teachers and at least one professional) participate in this module, which combines lectures (and a tutorial) with contributions from Master's students who are assigned, in groups of two or three or individually, specific cases or questions that illustrate the course content.
+The course will be taught in French.
+However, students may choose to submit their work (oral or written) in English if they prefer.

 Teaching hours